Grading

 Throughout the course, you will do in-class activities and deliver presentations about tools, techniques, and your own work during the course.

-• Your top five scores (out of 10) will be averaged to determine your presentation grade.
+• Your top 6 scores will be averaged to determine your grade.
 Each presentation will be graded on a 5-point system.

 Facets Maximum Points Evaluation Description